Shikaga/story/index.md

 "11 and 8.
 The elder is named Catherine and the younger Isabel.", Orin answered.
 "And as I am sure that you know, Catherine is the heiress, so unless you want a powerful woman seeking retribution on her cruel tutor when she comes into her majority, I suggest you be nice to her"

 Emlyn smiled, just as a knock came at the door.
-Responding to Orin's summons a maid entered bearing a large tray of breakfast, which she laid out on one of the small parlour tables (is this a thing??) before withdrawing.
+Responding to Orin's summons a maid entered bearing a large tray of breakfast, which she laid out on one of the small parlour tables before withdrawing.

 "And did Lord Tosca drink you under the table last night?", Emlyn asked as she helped herself to a large plate of eggs, bacon and toasted bread covered in marmalade.
 "Some of the servants were quite worried for your wellbeing"